datanav/docs/DTLReferenceGuide.rst

        |   STOP(integer-expression{1})
        |   STEP(integer-expression{0|1})
        |
-       | Returns a list of integers ranging from START (inclusive) to STOP (not
+       | Returns a list of integers ranging from START (inclusive) to STOP
-         inclusive) in STEP increments.
+         (exclusive) in STEP increments.
 Note that STEP cannot be 0 and all arguments must be integers or integer expressions.
      - | ``["range", 0, 4]``
        |